mariascrs/mariascrs.github.io/_posts/2020-11-06-isogenies-for-crypto.md

 **Definition**: An endomorphism $\phi$ is an *isomorphism* if it is bijective.
 Remember that  $\phi$ is either the identity or surjective, so we only need to check if $\phi$ is injective.

-These endomorphisms are really cool because the set of endomorphisms of an elliptic curve $E$ together with the zero map actually forms a *ring* under the operations of pointwise addition and multiplication.
+These endomorphisms are really cool because the set of endomorphisms of an elliptic curve $E$ together with the zero map (that map that sends everything to zero) actually forms a *ring* under the operations of pointwise addition and 'multiplication' given by composing the endomorphisms (i.e. $(f \times g) = f(g(x))$.
 Intuitively, being a ring means that the addition and multiplication behave nicely and interact well with each other.
 More precisely, being a ring means that:
 * it is a group under the addition
-* the mulitplication is   associative and has an identity
+* the multiplication is associative and has an identity
 * multiplication is distributive with respect to addition

 We denote this ring by $End(E)$.